kubeshop/testkube-docs/docs/articles/open-source-or-pro.md

 ## Source Code and Licensing

-The source-code for the agent is available in the [testkube GitHub repo](https://github.com/kubeshop/testkube) and is dual-licensed under the MIT license and the Testkube Community License (TCL), read more in our [Licensing FAQ](testkube-licensing-FAQ).
+The source-code for the agent is available in the [testkube GitHub repo](https://github.com/kubeshop/testkube) and is dual-licensed under the MIT license and the Testkube Community License (TCL). read more in our [Licensing FAQ](testkube-licensing-FAQ).